nikitamaloo/Marketing-Metrics-Doc/README.md

 # Marketing-Metrics
-**List of Important Marketing Metrics For Business Decision Makers**
+**List of important Marketing Metrics For Business Decision Makers**